 - Drying Fruits, Vegetables, and Herbs at Home Safely

 Join this email list to receive updates about area food preservation classes offered by the Texas A&M AgriLife Extension Service in Travis County.
-Our next two workshops will include the basics of pressure canning, food safety concerns when canning, and the “Ten Commandments” of canning food safely at home.
-The workshops will be held at Texas A&M AgriLife Extension office located at 1600-B Smith Rd, Austin, TX 78721.
-The workshops will be taught by Dr. Jenna Anding, AgriLife Extension Specialist and Associate Head of the Nutrition and Food Science Department at Texas A&M University in College Station.
-The workshop is open to adults and youth, who are 8 years of age and up.
-The first event will focus on pressure canning basics and will take place March 25, 2017 from 9:30 a.m.-12:00 p.m.
-The second event will focus on water-bath canning and take place on April 22, 2017 from 9:30 a.m.-12:00 p.m.
+Our two workshops included the basics of pressure canning, food safety concerns when canning, and the “Ten Commandments” of canning food safely at home.
+The workshops were held at Texas A&M AgriLife Extension office located at 1600-B Smith Rd, Austin, TX 78721.
+The first workshop was taught by Dr. Connie Shepard, Family and Consumer Sciences agent from Comal County.
+The second workshop was taught by Elsie Lacy, Family and Consumer Sciences agent from Caldwell county.
+The workshops were open to adults and youth, who are 8 years of age and up.
+Our next workshops will be held in 2018.

 For more information, please contact Sonia Coyle, FCS Agent at 512-854-9605.